NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 | [[ Findable | (Accessible) | Interoperable | Reusable ]]      | [[ Persistent indetifier (PID) | Data is described with rich metadata | License | (Metadata is accessible, even if data is (no longer) available or accessible) | Use a metadata standard to describe your data ]]|
 | [[ Findable | Accessible | (Interoperable) | Reusable ]]      | [[ Persistent indetifier (PID) | Data is described with rich metadata | License | Metadata is accessible, even if data is (no longer) available or accessible | (Use a metadata standard to describe your data) ]]|

-RDM[^1] introduces you to many new abbreviations.
+RDM[^57] introduces you to many new abbreviations.
 Which of the following abbrevations belongs to which term?
-[^1] Research data management

 <!-- data-randomize data-max-trials="3" data-show-solution-button="0"-->
 - [(DFG) (ORCID) (ABCD) (DwC) (GFBio) (GBIF) (DMP) (DSI) (DOI)]